HIV & HCV Health Services - HIV/AIDS, Viral Hepatitis, and other Sexually Transmitted Diseases

 - Risk reduction counseling for individuals and couples,

-- Education regarding HIV/AIDS, viral hepatitis, and sexually transmitted diseases covering issues of risk negotiation, communication in relationships, sexuality, women and men's sexual health, and
+- Education regarding HIV/AIDS, viral hepatitis, and sexually transmitted diseases covering issues of risk negotiation, communication in relationships, sexuality, women and men's sexual health.

 - Distribution of free condoms/lube, referrals and linkages to care.

 Health Services also supports the Sonoma County Hepatitis AIDS Risk Reduction Program (SHARP) Syringe Exchange.
-Offered once weekly on Fridays and on a drop-in basis.
-For more information or to obtain specifics about the site, call 544-3295 x342 or 548-0140.
-Includes education, risk reduction counseling, overdose prevention, free HIV and hepatitis C counseling/testing and referrals for support services and treatment.
-Based on Harm Reduction philosophy of reducing harm to oneself or others, syringe exchange is the most effective prevention strategy to reduce HIV/AIDS and viral hepatitis among injection drug users.
+Offered twice weekly on Mondays and Fridays from 11:00am to 2:00pm; For more information or to obtain specifics about the site, call 544-3295 x342.
+Includes education, risk reduction counseling, overdose prevention, free HIV and HCV counseling/testing and referrals for support services and treatment.
+Based on Harm Reduction philosophy of reducing harm to oneself or others, syringe exchange is the most effective prevention strategy to reduce HIV/AIDS and viral HCV among people who use drugs.

 HOPE HEALTH HEALING